wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 5. Prepare and display the report.

-## Send Promotional Emails Based on Members' Interests
+## Send promotional emails based on members' interests

 Your can identify group members who are interested in a certain topic by searching for keywords in their answers to the membership questions.
 Then, you can send emails to the identified members informing them about upcoming events or special offers.